-We provide pension and postretirement medical benefits to eligible domestic and foreign employees and recognize pension and postretirement benefit costs over the estimated service life of those employees.
+We provide pension and postretirement medical benefits to eligible domestic and foreign employees and recognize pension and postretirement benefit costs over the estimated service life or average life expectancy of those employees.
 We also recognize the funded status of our benefit plans, as measured at year-end by the difference between plan assets at fair value and the benefit obligation, in the Consolidated Balance Sheets.
-Changes in the funded status are recognized in the year in which the changes occur through accumulated other comprehensive loss ("AOCL").
-Actuarial gains or losses are amortized into net period benefit cost over the estimated service life of covered employees.
+Changes in the funded status are recognized in the year in which the changes occur through accumulated other comprehensive income ("AOCI").
+Actuarial gains or losses are amortized into net period benefit cost over the estimated service life of covered employees or average life expectancy of participants depending on the plan.

 The benefit plan assets and liabilities reflect assumptions about the long-range performance of our benefit plans.
 Should actual results differ from management's estimates, revisions to the benefit plan assets and liabilities would be required.
-For additional disclosures on pension and postretirement medical benefits, including how we determine the assumptions used, see Note 13.
+For additional disclosures on pension and postretirement medical benefits, including how we determine the assumptions used, see Note 12.